Exeter-Diabetes/CPRD-Codelists/readme.md

 &nbsp;

 ### BMI
-* Take coded BMI value
+* Preferentially use coded BMI value
-* If no coded value, where height and weight recorded on same obsdate, calculate bmi
+* If no coded value, where height and weight recorded on same obsdate, use these to calculate BMI (for adults only)
-* Note: this only applies for adults/ over 18s

 &nbsp;

 ### eGFR (estimated glomerular filtration rate)
-*
+* Use cleaned serum creatinine readings, age at reading and sex to calculate eGFR as per CKD-EPI Creatinine Equation 2021 (https://www.kidney.org/professionals/kdoqi/gfr_calculator/formula; ethnicity not used in this equation)

 &nbsp;

 ### ACR (Albumin Creatinine Ratio)
-* Take coded ACR value
+* Preferentially use coded ACR value
-* If no coded value, where urine albumin and creatinine measurements recorded on same obsdate, calculate acr
+* If no coded value, where urine albumin and urine creatinine measurements recorded on same obsdate, calculate ACR

 &nbsp;